CargoVIS in the warehouse

 The research not only speeds up the processing of outgoing goods, but also clarifies customer complaints, diesel thefts, claims and inventory differences.
 "Just a few weeks ago, with the help of CargoVIS, we were able to prove to a major customer that we had received less goods than the customer claimed to have delivered," emphasizes Operations Manager Thomas Schneider.

 The data basis in Memmingen is provided by 82 cameras in two halls and 48 additional outdoor cameras, whose video material (3 frames per second) is stored at Gebrüder Weiss for 30 days.
 With this installation alone, all events at the gates and ramps can be traced, which has a deterrent effect on thieves.
-"Diesel theft is a thing of the past for us," confirms Schneider (pictured left), one of the positive effects of seamless video surveillance in the transshipment warehouse.
+"Diesel theft is a thing of the past for us," confirms Schneider (pictured right), one of the positive effects of seamless video surveillance in the transshipment warehouse.

 In addition to the efficient handling of huge amounts of data, the sophistication of CargoVIS is above all in the evaluation software and the targeted control of the respective "correct" camera group.
 In principle, DIVIS offers two solutions: In the automated version, each barcode scanner is located separately and assigned to the camera group in the respective hall section.
 Without any further action by the employee, on each scan the camera "with an eye" on the respective goods is assigned, and its images are linked with the consignment number.